Exconvinced/tensorflow-keras-experiment/README.md

 | 18   | 10     | 0.4       | 1           | 1           | 2            | 32      | 3x3         | 3x3       | 128         | none         | 5s                 | 0.3389 | 0.9337   |
 | 19   | 10     | 0.4       | 1           | 1           | 3            | 32      | 3x3         | 3x3       | 128         | none         | 5s                 | 0.3447 | 0.928    |
 | 20   | 10     | 0.4       | 2           | 1           | 2            | 32      | 3x3         | 3x3       | 128         | none         | 13s                | 0.1345 | 0.9767   |

-### Conclusion

-There is a trade-off between accuracy, loss, and compute times.
-The more we pursue better accuracy and loss, the complexity of computations will increase.
-If access to good hardware is not an issue, one could make use of Nvidia GPUs.
-Consumer-grade GPUs nowadays are capable of training models suitable for Stable Diffusion in an hour.
-Anything simpler than that such as this traffic sign recognition project is highly feasible.